GROUP CLASSES

 Class and level descriptions below.

-We are excited to introduce a few NEW classes and a few NEW options!
+For those who cannot commit to a full session, We are excited to introduce a few NEW classes and a few NEW options!

 We do offer a select amount of drop in based adult classes throughout the week.
 These classes are for those who are unable to commit to a full session, maybe be in town for only a couple days, or anyone who may want a couple more hours on the court.